webpro-nl/knip/README.md

 Repeat the process to reveal new unused files and exports.
 It's so liberating to remove unused things!

 Getting too many reported issues and false positives?
-Read more about [handling issues][49] describing potential causes for false positives, and how to handle them.
+Read more about [handling issues][51] describing potential causes for false positives, and how to handle them.

+## Auto-fix Issues

+**WARNING**: Experimental feature.
+Make sure to run in a Git repository so you can revisit and undo changes.

+Use `--fix` to let Knip automatically apply fixes.
+Currently includes:

+- Remove `export` keyword for unused exports
+- Remove `export` keyword for unused types
+- Remove unused `dependencies` and `devDependencies` from `package.json`

+Use `--fix-type` to only fix specific type(s) of issues (`exports`, `types` and/or `dependencies`).

+### Notes

+- Run `npm install` after dependencies have been removed (or `yarn` or `pnpm i`).
+- Run `eslint --fix` or similar after Knip removed `export` keywords, since then such tools can detect whether variables are unused within files.

 ## Command Line Options